Department of Justice Announces It Won’t Press Charges In Police Death Of Eric Garner

 The Department of Justice announced Tuesday that it would not pursue charges against a New York City Police Department officer involved in the 2014 death of Eric Garner.

-Sources, who were not authorized to speak publicly on the case, told The Associated Press that the federal government would not prosecute Officer Daniel Pantaleo for his involvement in the 2014 case, finding “insufficient evidence.”
+Sources, who were not authorized to speak publicly on the case, told The Associated Press that the federal government would not prosecute Officer Daniel Pantaleo for his involvement in the 2014 case, as they found “insufficient evidence.”

 According to Time, the statute of limitations was set to expire just a day after the DOJ announced it would not pursue a criminal conviction in the case.

 Garner, who was 43 at the time of his death, died five years ago in a struggle with police that went viral online.
-Police said Garner, a Black man, was selling loose cigarettes on the streets of Staten Island New York when police attempted to arrest him.
+Police said Garner, an African American man, was selling loose cigarettes on the streets of Staten Island New York when police attempted to arrest him.
 Garner refused to submit to being handcuffed and was brought to the ground by police, per Time.

 Garner was captured on video 11 times prior to his death telling officers that he was unable to breathe before he passed out, per Time.
-Garner would later be pronounced dead.
+Garner was later pronounced dead.

-While Pantaleo, who is white, has been accused of using a chokehold – which is not permitted under New York City Police policy – to takedown Garner, the officer and his legal team insist he used a permitted method known as a “seatbelt.”
+While Pantaleo, a white officer, has been accused of using a chokehold – which is not permitted under New York City Police policy – to take down Garner, the officer and his legal team insist he used a permitted method known as a “seatbelt.”

 A medical examiner ruled that a chokehold played a role in Garner’s death, according to Time.

 In a Tuesday press conference following the announcement, Garner’s mother, Gwen Carr, said the family would continue to push back for action in the case.